montrequonwheeler/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://github.com/montrequonwheeler/osticket-prereqs/assets/127397594/eb77f16b-d543-4be6-9c5b-8b791de8bdee" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-As per instucted in the link above, the fourth to last step will be to assign permissions:ost-config.php as presented in the video below
+As per instucted in the link above, the fourth to last step will be to assign permissions:ost-config.php as presented in the video below.
+We're going to allow everyone to have permission for this file because the osTicket installer that's going to run in this browser to manipulate and interact with this file and we're unsure of which user it's going to use to do that.
 </p>
 <br />